 MDEQ implements multiple programs that focus on all facets of water quality.
 Through these program areas, work is done to develop water quality standards and protect designated uses; establish monitoring priorities and programs to address those priorities; address impaired waters through the development of total maximum daily load(s) (TMDLs) for pollutants causing the impairments; provide grants targeted to address water quality needs in local watersheds; conduct education and outreach to the public; and collect water quality data and information in the streams, rivers, lakes, reservoirs, and estuaries in the state.
-As part of these programs, MDEQ evaluates activities and drinking water sources to ensure protection of these resources and conducts monitoring to protect groundwater resources within the state.
+As part of these programs, MDEQ evaluates activities and drinking water sources to ensure their protection through monitoring of groundwater resources within the state.

-MDEQ has programs dedicated to address both point and nonpoint pollution sources in the state.
+MDEQ has programs dedicated for both point and nonpoint pollution sources in the state.
 Point sources are mitigated through the issuance of water permits as part of the National Pollutant Discharge Elimination System (NPDES) program.
 MDEQ has delegated authority under Section 402 of the Clean Water Act (CWA) to issue these NPDES permits.
-This program ensures permitted point sources protect the waters of the state by placing limits on the amount of pollutants that are discharged.
+This program ensures permitted point sources protect the waters of the state by placing limits on pollutants that are discharged.
 In some instances, MDEQ issues general permit coverages for specific categories such as industrial and construction related stormwater.
 MDEQ is also responsible, under Section 401 of the CWA, for issuing water quality certifications associated with permitting actions by the United States Army Corps of Engineers under Section 404 of the CWA.
 These certifications include provisions that must be met to ensure water quality protection related to wetlands and streams.